Need a podcast microphone? We run through the best 10 available on the market.

 The CAD U37 is a condenser microphone with a cardioid polar pattern.
 There are two switches on the front, one for volume control and the other for bass reduction and therefore background noise.

-It comes in eight colour options and the side-address design (the parallel position of the diaphragm in relation to the body) makes it perfect for podcasts, creating a smooth and clear speaking voice by minimizing distortion.
+It comes in eight colour options and the side-address design (the parallel position of the diaphragm to the body) makes it perfect for podcasts, creating a smooth and clear speaking voice by minimizing distortion.

 You can buy the CAD U37 for £72 from Amazon.
 Included in your purchase is: